EstherPlomp/TNW-Tracking/abstract-OSF.md

 Announce intent to write blogpost for eScience center website

 ~ 30 minutes discussion (smaller groups that can each discuss a question for a while - move to a different one after a while + have a facilitator per question + summary at the end)
-Should we track research objects?
+- Should we track research objects?
 And if we do, what would you use this for?
-In what way would tracking of research objects nurture a culture of sharing research outputs?
+- In what way would tracking of research objects nurture a culture of sharing research outputs?
-In accordance with the FAIR principles?, or do we need other tools?
+- In accordance with the FAIR principles?, or do we need other tools?
-What are the disadvantages of tracking research objects?
+- What are the disadvantages of tracking research objects?
-What (existing) technological infrastructure would be needed to effectively track research objects?
+- What (existing) technological infrastructure would be needed to effectively track research objects?
-How can we balance quantitative and qualitative metrics in the evaluation of research objects?
+- How can we balance quantitative and qualitative metrics in the evaluation of research objects?
-How can tracking research objects promote equity and inclusion within the research community?
+- How can tracking research objects promote equity and inclusion within the research community?
-Question from audience?
+- Question from audience?

 ~ 10 min recap

-**Outcome:** blogpost to summarise the session
+**Outcome:** blogpost to summarise the session (including recommendations that researchers could follow to ensure that their research outputs are easier to track?)

 **Follow-ups after session (probably):** if needs are clear and there are simple steps that could be taken, perhaps some recommendations that researchers could follow to ensure that their research outputs are easier to track?